veered/lmtk/README.md

 Use `gpt-repl modes` to list available REPL modes and `gpt-repl threads` to list open threads.
 Inside the REPL, type `.help` for a list of commands and keyboard shortcuts.

 ## Tips

-Setting a conversation seed is helpful for constraining behavior.
-For example:
+### Conversation Seeds
+Conversation seeds give you extremely strong influence over the chatbot's behavior.
 ```
 .seed You must write your message using only lowercase letters
 ```
 All future responses will only use lowercase letters (usually).
+Seeds are never forgotten.
 Seeds are best phrased as statements of fact or commands.
 See `.help` for examples.

+### Forced Response Prefix
-If you aren't getting a response you like, you can force how the next response must start.
+If you aren't getting a response you like, you can directly specify how the next response must start using `:>`.
 For example, if you send:
 ```
 Give me Pong in Pygame :> Here is the code:
 ```
 Then the response will start with `Here is the code:`.

+### Useful Commands
+See `.help` for a full list, but these are some particularly important commands:
+- `.clear` or `C-x + C-c` to clear the screen
-Use `.redo` (or `C-x + C-r`) to resample the most recent response and `.undo` (or `C-x + C-u`) to rewrite your most recent message.
+- `.redo`  or `C-x + C-r` to resample the response
+- `.reset` or `C-x + C-n` to reset the thread
+- `.undo`  or `C-x + C-u` to rewrite your most recent message

 ## Custom Modes
 Add a Python file that [looks like this](https://github.com/veered/gpt-repl/blob/main/examples/bruh_mode.py) to `$GPT_REPL_CONFIG_PATH/plugins/`.
 By default this will be `~/.config/gpt_repl/plugins/`.